redhat-manufacturing/device-edge-workshops/exercises/rhde_aw_120/6.3-startup-k8s/README.md

 ## Objective

-In this exercise, we'll write some automation to handle a pre-steps to getting kubernetes going.
-Mainly, this is working around a few bugs that exist.
+In this exercise, we'll write some automation to handle a prepratory actions towards getting Kubernetes running.
+Mainly, the goal is to assist working around a few bugs that currently exist.
 These should get cleaned up before GA, so these steps may change in the future.

 Generally speaking, we need to accomplish the following:
-1. Correct the crio networking configuration
+1. Correct the CRI-O networking configuration
 2. Fix a bug with pulling images
-3. Push our our pull secret
+3. Push our pull secret
 4. Start everything up

 ### Step 1 - Creating the Bootstrap Automation